danielkim2711/danielkim2711/README.md

 ## 👨🏻‍💻 About Me

-💡 &nbsp;I like to explore new technologies and develop web applications.\
+💻 &nbsp;&nbsp;I like to explore new technologies and develop web applications.\
-🎓 &nbsp;I'm currently studying Bachelor of Computing Systems at Unitec Institute of Technology in New Zealand.\
+🎓 &nbsp;&nbsp;I'm currently studying Bachelor of Computing Systems at Unitec Institute of Technology in New Zealand.\
-🌱 &nbsp;I'm very passionate about becoming a Front End Developer and on track for deep diving into Full Stack Development.\
+⚡ &nbsp;&nbsp;I'm very passionate about becoming a Front End Developer and on track for deep diving into Full Stack Development.\
-✍️ &nbsp;In my free time, I enjoy watching sports, movies, dramas and more!\
+🎧 &nbsp;&nbsp;In my free time, I enjoy listening to music, watching sports, movies, dramas and more!\
-💬 &nbsp;Feel free to reach out to me for more information, or just for some interesting discussion.\
+💬 &nbsp;&nbsp;Feel free to reach out to me for more information, or just for some interesting discussion.\
-✉️ &nbsp;You can shoot me an email at danielkim2711@gmail.com.
+✉️ &nbsp;&nbsp;You can shoot me an email at danielkim2711@gmail.com.
 I'll try to respond as soon as possible.
 <!-- 📄 &nbsp;Please have a look at my [CV]() for more details about me.
 I'm open to feedback and suggestions! -->

 <img alt="coding at night" src="./assets/coding_at_night.gif" width="300" height="200" align="right"/>